 GĐXH - The child was taken to the emergency room in a state of choking, difficulty swallowing, painful swallowing, accompanied by coughing and feeling short of breath while eating breakfast.

-The endoscopy team performed an endoscopic intervention to remove the food mass (suspected to be a sausage) measuring about 25 x 20 mm.
+The endoscopy team performed an endoscopic intervention to remove the food mass (suspected to be a sausage) measuring approximately 25 x 20 mm.
 Thanks to the timely intervention, the child stopped choking, his health gradually stabilized, and he was able to eat and drink normally again.

 According to Dr. Nguyen Huu Hoang, Thanh Son District Medical Center, this is an extremely dangerous case.
-If not treated properly and promptly, the patient may experience dangerous complications such as esophageal damage (esophageal perforation, bleeding, infection, gastrointestinal obstruction, etc.), especially if food (or foreign objects) falls into the respiratory tract, it will lead to respiratory failure and even affect life.
+If not treated properly and promptly, the patient may experience dangerous complications such as esophageal damage (esophageal perforation, bleeding, infection, gastrointestinal obstruction, etc.), especially if food (or foreign objects) fall into the respiratory tract, it will lead to respiratory failure and even affect life.

-For young children, parents should feed them with small spoons, slowly, choosing suitable foods, especially during the weaning period.
+For young children, parents should feed them with small spoonfuls, slowly, choosing suitable foods, especially during the weaning period.
 Children who have not yet grown enough molars should not be given hard foods such as beans, peanuts, hard fruits...

 First aid for children choking on food

 For children under 1 year old, place the child face down on one arm, use the palm of the other hand to pat the back 5 times strongly and quickly between the 2 shoulder blades, then turn the child over.
 If breathing is still difficult, use 2 fingers to press the chest 5 times.
-For children 5-7 years old, place the baby across your thigh, pat the back area behind the upper chest 5 times.
+For children 5-7 years old, place the baby across your thigh, pat the back area behind the chest 5 times.

-For older children, let the child stand, leaning forward, the rescuer stands behind, arms hugging the abdomen close to the sternum, using the entire body to jerk from front to back and from bottom to top to increase the pressure in the chest to expel the foreign object.
+For older children, let the child stand, leaning forward, the rescuer stands behind, arms hugging the abdomen close to the sternum, using the whole body to jerk strongly from front to back and from bottom to top to increase the pressure in the chest to expel the foreign object.
 The movement must be done quickly and decisively.

 Then, quickly take the child to the nearest medical facility for timely diagnosis and treatment to avoid complications.